MACHINE NAME = WEB 2

 While emissions continue to rise, reductions in carbon dioxide emissions intensity – observed across all regions since 1990 – are starting to offset higher consumption from population growth.

 Flagging significant regional disparities in carbon intensity, UN Trade and Development calls for more support to developing regions to shore up sustainable infrastructure and lower-carbon technologies.
-These efforts will be key to enhancing higher energy efficiency and phasing out polluting energy generation methods.
+These efforts will be key to enhancing energy efficiency and phasing out polluting energy generation methods.